ketch/conservation-laws-course-2019/Reading.md

 -  Wednesday: ~~Working with Clawpack -- advanced topics (source terms, custom boundary conditions, more if time permits)~~ postponed

 ## Week 8
 -  Monday: Introduction to approximate Riemann solvers.
-Read two notebooks from RPJS: `Approximate_solvers.ipynb` and `Burgers_approximate.ipynb`.
+Read two notebooks from RPJS: `Approximate_solvers.ipynb` and `Burgers_approximate.ipynb`.  *This lecture was postponed, because we spent the full class working through the homework*.
 -  Wednesday: Working with Clawpack -- advanced topics (source terms, custom boundary conditions, more if time permits)